 Minimum 2 devices per zone.
 While more devices can provide better coverage, there are diminishing returns after 4 devices in a zone.
 Focus on placement for zone coverage rather than maximizing device count.

-TOMMY is fully local and self-hosted with no cloud components.
-Everything runs on your network, all processing happens locally, and no data ever leaves your home.
 The Home Assistant Add-on supports offline license activation, allowing complete operation without internet connectivity.
-Note that Docker installations require an active internet connection to communicate with the license server.
-For privacy-oriented users or IoT VLAN setups where devices are isolated from the internet, the Home Assistant add-on is recommended.
+Note that Docker installations currently require an active internet connection to communicate with the license server.